-The most heavily mined part of the country is along the Thai border area but mines are a problem in much of Cambodia.
+The most heavily mined part of the country is along the Thai border area, but mines are a problem in much of Cambodia.

 Road travel in Cambodia

 Cambodia has one of the highest rates of road traffic accidents in the region due to poor vehicle and driver safety standards.
-You’ll need a Cambodian driving licence to drive a vehicle, including a motorcycle (Driving or riding a motorbike without a licence may invalidate your travel insurance in the event of an accident).
+You’ll need a Cambodian driving licence to drive a vehicle, including a motorcycle.
+Driving or riding a motorbike without a licence may invalidate your travel insurance in the event of an accident.

 Scams in Cambodia

 Most scams are fairly harmless, involving a bit of commission here and there for tuk tuk or moto (unmarked motorcycle taxi) drivers.
-Beggars in places such as Phnom Penh and Siem Reap may ask for milk powder for an infant in arms.
+Beggars in places such as Phnom Penh and Siem Reap may ask for milk powder for an infant in their arms.
 Some foreigners succumb to the urge to help, but the beggars usually request the most expensive milk formula available and return it to the shop to split the proceeds after the handover.

 Terrorism threats in Cambodia